matt2ology/tech-journal-and-blog-content/Reference/Articles/rwd-ryan-schachte-creating-a-blog-with-hugo-a....md

 ### id819842801

-> url that will be kind of the prefix to all of the sub pages that you visit for github
+> URL that will be kind of the prefix to all of the sub pages that you visit for GitHub
 > \- [(View Highlight)](https://read.readwise.io/read/01je4pz9jxdtjh8zy2w8tx3g0s)

 **Initial thought or note on:** [(View Highlight)](https://read.readwise.io/read/01je4pz9jxdtjh8zy2w8tx3g0s)